• Skip to primary navigation

 Chef Markus Mueller

 Take advantage of seasonal produce, especially when it's as short lived as fiddleheads!
-This light and easy to assemble fiddlehead pasta recipe perfect for a quick lunch or supper.
+Fiddlehead Sausage Penne is an easy way to add these wild springtime delicacies to a humble, ever-popular pasta dish.

 5 from 1 vote